The 4 Vocal Registers Explained (With Examples)

 Some of the following techniques can help you to blend registers:

-• Messa di Voce – This is an excellent training method if you want to sing in either two or three registers.
-So, start off by picking a pitch, then increase and decrease your volume gradually.
-Practice this across the entirety of your vocal range, while performing crescendos in the higher octaves.
+- Messa di Voce – This is an excellent training method if you want to sing in either two or three registers.
+So, start by picking a pitch, then increase and decrease your volume gradually.
+Practice this throughout your vocal range while performing crescendos in the higher octaves.
 Eventually, this will boost your chest voice and help you gain volume.

 Summary